Kava: Canada

 In 2002, Health Canada issued an order prohibiting the sale of any product containing kava.
-While the restrictions on kava were lifted in 2012, Health Canada lists five kava ingredients, as of 2017, although manufactured products containing kava or its extracts must be approved by the federal government before marketing.
+While the restrictions on kava were lifted in 2012, Health Canada lists five kava ingredients, as of 2017, and manufactured products containing kava or its extracts must be approved by the federal government before marketing.

 Singapore

 Due to the risk of liver toxicity, the Health Sciences Authority of Singapore banned the sale of kava and its extracts in July 2002.
-The commercial sale, supply and import of "Piper methysticum (kava-kava), the active constituents of; kava pyrones (kavalactones); their quarternary compounds; their salts" remains banned in Singapore under the Poisons Act.
+The commercial sale, supply and import of "Piper methysticum (kava-kava), the active constituents of; kava pyrones (kavalactones); their quaternary compounds; their salts" remains banned in Singapore under the Poisons Act.

 United States

 In the United States, kava is sold mainly as a dietary supplement and is not approved by the FDA as a drug.
 Manufacturers are responsible for ensuring product safety and proper labeling, while consumers are advised to consult healthcare professionals before using kava supplements.

 In 2002, the U.S. Food and Drug Administration warned that kava-containing dietary supplements, promoted for relaxation and other uses, may cause rare but severe liver injury—including hepatitis, cirrhosis, and liver failure—and advised consumers, especially those with liver issues or on liver-impacting drugs, to consult a doctor before use and to report any related adverse effects.

 The FDA concluded in 2020 that kava is not generally recognized as safe (GRAS) for use in conventional foods due to evidence of toxicity, potential liver damage, possible carcinogenicity, drug interactions, and a lack of sufficient safety data.